My Trademarks

 Consider the following policies I observe during my building process:

-These and other trademarks ensure a long-lasting investment
+These and other trademarks help ensure a long-lasting investment.

 #1) Lumber is drilled before nailing to prevent cracking